NCERT Solutions for Class 10 Science Chapter 10 - The Human Eye and The Colorful World

 The sky appears dark instead of blue to an astronaut because there is no atmosphere in outer space that can scatter the sunlight.
 As the sunlight is not scattered, no scattered light reaches the eyes of the astronauts the sky appears black to them.

-Class 10 Science Chapter 10 The Human Eye and the Colourful World (HOTS Questions) will assess in-depth knowledge and concept application.
-The questions are not basic ones because they make students develop their own way of thinking about the real-life phenomena, such as myopia, dispersion, and atmospheric refraction.
+Class 10 Science Chapter 10 - Human Eye and Colourful World (HOTS Questions) will assess in-depth knowledge and concept application.
+The questions are not basic ones because they make students develop their own way of thinking about real-life phenomena, such as myopia, dispersion, and atmospheric refraction.

-Q1: The angle of a prism is $30^{\circ}$ and its refractive index is $\sqrt{2}$ and one of the surface is silvered.
-At what angle of incidence, a ray should be incident on one surface so that after reflection from the silvered surface, it retraces its path?
+Q1: The angle of a prism is 30 and its refractive index is 2 and one of the surfaces is silvered.
+At what angle of incidence, a ray be incident on one surface so that after reflection from the silvered surface, it retraces its path?

 Answer:

-Q2: One ray of light suffers minimum deviation in an equilateral prism P additional prism Q and R of identical shape and made up of same material shown in figure.
+Q2: One ray of light suffers minimum deviation in an equilateral prism P, additional prisms Q and R of identical shape and made up of the same material shown in the figure.
 The ray will now suffer ________

 Answer: